Dr Jane McKeown PhD, PG Diploma (Ed), BA (Hons), RMN

 Email : email@example.com

-I work as a University Teacher with the University of Sheffield and as a Senior Nurse with Sheffield Health and Social Care Trust.
+I work as a Lecturer with the University of Sheffield and as a Senior Nurse with Sheffield Health and Social Care Foundation Trust (SHSC FT).
 I qualified as a Registered Mental Health Nurse in 1987 and have worked in a range of clinical, practice development and teaching roles with an emphasis on the care of people living with dementia.
-I contribute to the South Yorkshire Collaboration for Leadership in Applied Health Research and Care (CLAHRC) Translating Knowledge to Action (TK2A) theme.

-• Co-founder and facilitator Sheffield Dementia Involvement Group (SHINDIG) with Sheffield Alzheimer’s Society.
+• Co-founder and organiser of Sheffield Dementia Involvement Group (SHINDIG)

 - McKeown J & Rogers C (2015) Connecting with people with dementia through local history.
 Journal of Dementia Care, 23(2), 10-11.